lifuzhang1108/SiamMask-tracking/README.md

 # SiamMaskUpdated
-An updated version of SiamMask (CVPR2019) with slight changes to demo functionality, allowing for multiple ROIs and writing video outputs on Mac environment.
+An updated version of SiamMask (CVPR2019) with slight changes to demo functionality, allowing for multiple ROIs

+## Problem Definition
+Object Tracking: taking an initial bounding box, creating a unique ID for each of the initial targets, and then tracking each of them as they move around frames in a video, maintaining the ID assignment.

+## Method
+- Environment setup
+- Training base model
+- Training refine model
+- Testing on DAVIS 2016
+- Recycling video demo
 ## Environment setup
 This code has been tested on MacOS